 student wellbeing

-Do you find it hard to cope with the coronacrisis?
 Do you have trouble with something, do you have questions about your studies, is your home situation not going very well or have you other issues for which you want to receive help?
 Radboud University offers various options to get in touch with.
 You can choose from an appointment with a study advisor, confidential advisor, student psychologist, student counsellor, study trainer and a study choice and career advisor.
 Each option is explained below.

 Updates on the services on student wellbeing that Radboud University offers, can be found on their website.
 On this page are also links to workshops, training programs, courses and support for addiction.

-Student Advisor: The student advisor is your first point of contact, a person you can turn to with all kinds of issues and questions.
+Student Adviser: The student advisor is your first point of contact, a person you can turn to with all kinds of issues and questions.
 You can ask them about your study programme or discuss your personal problems.
 If necessary, the student advisor will refer you to a different advisor or someone else who can help.
 These are the student advisors of Physics and Astronomy:

 1. Ms. drs.
 Maike Becks